Khushi10511/CAR-PARKING-SYSTEM/README.md

 # CAR-PARKING-SYSTEM
-It is a basic car parking program designed in C++ which counts the no of different vehicles in the parking area.
+It is a basic car parking program designed in C++ which counts the no. of different vehicles in the parking area.